jelmerdereus/graph-auth-example1/README.md

-### Graph Partition 1
+### Graph Authorization Example 1

-This is a Django based proof-of-concept for working with Neo4J data and authorization in Django.
+This is a Django based example for working with Neo4J data and authorization in Django.

 We allow users to retrieve data through REST endpoints but provide only data from a limited subgraph where a user has access, based on department.
 Users can see their own department data, and users in the 'Audit' group can see all data.

 The REST endpoint `/project_tasks` will query Neo4J with data that is only relevant for the scope that they are allowed to see.
 The REST endpoint `/own_project_tasks` does the same and filters on the tasks assigned to the given user.
+For this example there is a simple front-end to login for the users and show the different results.

 #### Technologies